 Schools are the overarching units of academic program organization within Colleges.
-A school directory can be found on the Provost's website.
+A school directory can be found here.
 Each school is comprised of multiple programs that work together for the delivery of curriculum, promotion of student retention, and support of faculty research, teaching, and service.